 This quick start guide describes how you can start using Social Feed Manager to select, harvest, explore, export, process and analyze social media data.
-This covers just the basics of using the software; technical information about installing and administering SFM can be found in the technical-documentation.
+This covers just the basics of using the software; technical information about installing and administering SFM can be found in the Admin and Technical Documentation.